|

 There are many cabinet paints out there, so you may want to do your own research on the best paint for your cabinets.
 But if you’d like to save yourself a ton of time and benefit from the countless hours of research and planning I did for this, go with Sherwin Williams Urethane Trim Enamel.
 This is a HIGH-quality paint.
 So quality in fact that we only had to use ONE CAN!
 So if you think about it, another paint may be half the price, but you may end up needing two cans of it.

-Spraying them honestly goes super fast After the initial set-up and practice with the sprayer, the paint sprayer really speeds things up and is worth the prep in my opinion.
-This is also the best way to achieve a super smooth finish and avoid brush strokes.
+Spraying them honestly goes super fast after the initial set-up and practice with the sprayer, the paint sprayer really speeds things up and is worth the prep in my opinion.
+This is also the easiest way to achieve a super smooth finish and avoid brush strokes.

 As soon as I sprayed one cabinet or drawer front, I carefully moved it aside to dry and headed to the next.